The moduli space of multi-scale differentials: The topology on (classical) augmented space

 \subsection{Spaces of one-forms}

 We now consider topologies on various spaces of surfaces with holomorphic one-forms.
-For surfaces with one-forms, the conformal topology is much more convenient than the quasiconformal topology, as pullbacks of holomorphic one-forms by quasiconformal maps are in general only measurable.
+For surfaces with one-forms, the conformal topology is sometimes more convenient than the quasiconformal topology, as pullbacks of holomorphic one-forms by quasiconformal maps are in general only locally $L^2$ as quasiconformal maps have locally $L^2$ derivatives, but we will use these topologies both.
 On the other hand, these spaces already have topologies coming from algebraic geometry, and we will show that these topologies coincide.